IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_GRID_ENTITY_BROKEN

-Fires on the MC_POST_UPDATE frame that a grid entity first changes to a state that corresponds to the broken state for the respective grid entity type.
+Fires from the `MC_POST_UPDATE` update when a grid entity changes to a state that corresponds to the broken state for the respective grid entity type.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `GridEntityType` provided.